 “Are you quite alright?
 I must admit, I was worried there for a moment!”
-Chaos exclaims, as if they had just sled down a mountain.
+Chaos exclaims, as if they had met some minor turbulence when sledding down a mountain.

 Chaos doesn’t recognize that Gunfighter is, and will be, unconscious for several hours at least, but it won’t be more than a few seconds before he remembers this as well.

 Order shakes her head as she rends the mana chains containing all the minions.

 “Thanks, bitch,” Scout Minion snips before sprinting forward for Chaos.
 “Poppiiiiiii!
 I was so scareeeeed!” she cries as she takes up a spot next to his leg to cling on with magnetic adoration.

 “That was a close one!”
 Underwater Explorer Minion says with a gurgle through her massive dive helmet.

 “Yup.
 Thought we were all gonna die,” Martial Arts Minion says.

 “What the heck is going on here?!” the zern toots out telepathically.

 “Don’t worry.
 This happens from time to time,” Passerby Minion says with a stretch.
 “Just… not with this many people dying, usually.”